snOOrz/homebridge-aqara/README.md

 ### Configuration
 1. Open Aqara gateway's settings, enable [local network protocol](https://github.com/louisZL/lumi-gateway-local-api).
 Please follow the steps in this thread: http://bbs.xiaomi.cn/t-13198850.
 It's in Chinese so you might need a translator to read it.
-2. Put gateway's MAC address (lower case without colon) and password to ~/homebridge/config.json.
+2. To control the devices, put gateway's MAC address (lower case without colon) and password to ~/homebridge/config.json.

+        {
+            "platforms": [
+            {
+                "platform": "AqaraPlatform",
+                "sid": ["6409802da3b3"],
+                "password": ["02i44k56zrgg578b"]
+            }]
+        }

  If you have more than one gateways, fill them in right order, like below.

         {